Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 CHLORIDE(CL) TEST

-The Chloride test is a common test on Chemical tankers, it is used to judge the presence of chlorides on bulkheads, etc. If you are intended to load high-grade clean chemicals like Methanol, or MEG, try to avoid any salty air (keep the tank dome crack open only and keep the barrier on the windward side).
-Normal sea air is with higher levels of chloride.
+The Chloride test is a common test on Chemical tankers, it is used to judge the presence of chlorides on bulkheads, etc. If you intend to load high-grade clean chemicals like Methanol, or MEG, try to avoid any salty air (keep the tank dome crack open only and keep the barrier on the windward side).
+Usually, sea air has higher levels of chloride.
 Even if required tell the Master to alter course during ventilation and wall wash.

 Chloride test in Lab: To do this clean the Nessler tube with pure methanol, and wear gloves.
 Mix 25cc wall wash sample, add 1/2 cc silver nitrate( strength 10%), add 2cc nitric acid ( strength 20%), and finally add pure methanol to make 50 cc total.